 Tips on Taxes

 - The best way to lower your taxes is by planning ahead.
-Don’t get caught scrambling every April.
+It’s important not to get caught scrambling every tax season.
 A financial advisor can be immensely helpful in determining what you should pay Uncle Sam.
-Finding such an advisor doesn’t have to be hard.
-SmartAsset’s matching tool can help you find a financial professional in your area who can make sure your finances are in order to make the most of the tax code now and in the future.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Tax deductions can be a huge help, but they can also be hugely complicated.
 In our article on the subject you can learn what to look for when doing your taxes to start spotting those deductions that just might be helpful in scoring the largest refund (or smallest bill) possible.